 It happens twice or thrice a week.
 A customer walks into the store with a look of determination on his or her face and asks if we actually sell just bamboo.
 Now, I have complete appreciation for a customer who knows what they want, but since this is an all-bamboo store, and virtually every item in here is bamboo, I usually just raise my eyebrows in expectation, waiting for a more specific request.

 As often as not, when someone says they’re just looking for actual bamboo, it’s actually the plant commonly called Lucky Bamboo that they’re seeking.
-As it happens, however, this “lucky bamboo” is really a species of dracaena, and entirely unrelated to the vast sub-family of true bamboos. (see photo above for contrast)
+As it happens, however, this “lucky bamboo” is really a species of dracaena, and entirely unrelated to the vast sub-family of true bamboos.
+(See photo above for contrast.)What is Lucky Bamboo?

-Dracaena sanderiana resembles bamboo in appearance, but is actually a hardy houseplant that thrives in water (no soil needed) and requires little or no natural sunlight (making it perfect for offices, bathrooms, and other indoor settings).
-Its appearance and ultra low-maintenance attributes are probably what earned it the name Lucky Bamboo.
+Dracaena sanderiana resembles bamboo in appearance, but is actually a hardy houseplant that thrives in water (no soil needed) and requires little or no natural sunlight, making it perfect for offices, bathrooms, and other indoor settings.
+Its appearance and ultra low-maintenance are probably what earned it the name Lucky Bamboo.
 But as a member of the family Asparagaceae, this adorable houseplant is actually more closely related to asparagus than than to bamboo.

 Because Bambu Batu is located indoors, with one large, east-facing window, it’s fairly difficult to keep a true bamboo plant happy and healthy.
 We generally keep one specimen by the front door, where it gets good sun and plenty of fresh air, but I also rotate it with other potted bamboo specimens from my yard at home, so they are never stuck indoors for too long a stretch.